xrd/docker-search/README.md

 ### Developer Details ###

-docker-search works in three stages right now.
+docker-search works in three stages right now inside client.go

-* search: query the docker index
+* Query: query the docker index
-* query: annotate the search result with scraped data, like Dockerfiles themselves
+* Annotate: annotate the search result with scraped data, like Dockerfiles themselves
-* filter: filter through the data based on interesting information
+* Filter: filter through the data based on interesting information

 This structure allows us to write tests since we can seed data (using the `Load` method on the client) that has us skip the first two stages.
 As long as our results are normal.